 These surges are the most overlooked and misdiagnosed power quality problem today.

 In short, the everyday operation of electrical and electronic equipment inside a given facility, business or home.

 Abruptly changing the current flowing through an electrical circuit produces surges.
 The simple act of switching on a light, motor, copy machine or other electrical device creates the abrupt change in current flow on the circuit.

 Internally generated transients can be either repetitive or random.
 Switching on a light or copier tends to be random.
 The operation of variable frequency drives, inverters and HVAC equipment produce repetitive surges.

 Typically, switching larger load currents produces larger transients with larger surge energies.
 Some examples of larger transients producing equipment include electric welders, HVAC compressors, motors and even portable heaters.

 Internal surges can occur hundreds to thousands of times a day in your home.
-They can occur hundreds of thousands of times a day in an industrial or commercial environment.
+They can occur hundreds of thousands to millions of times a day in a busy industrial or commercial environment.

 Internal transients can produce immediate damage.
 Power quality monitoring equipment has shown surge activity as high as 6000+ volts right at the outlet.
 Yes... the outlet.

-The simple, normal, everyday operation of electrical equipment creates electrical transients.
+The simple, normal, everyday operation of electrical and electronic equipment creates electrical transients.